glycodynamics/gly-docking/README.md

 ![alt text](https://github.com/glycodynamics/gly-docking/blob/main/images/Vina_docking_Fig.png)

-Yoi will see that top scoring pose from AutoDock is very different from the crystal structure binding pose of LeY.
-However, Vina-carb docking pose superimposes very over the crystal structure binding pose.
-This shows that Chi entrinsic energy function introdused in vina-carb produces accurate results compared to Vina.
+You will see that the top scoring pose from AutoDock is very different from the crystal structure binding pose of LeY.
+However, the Vina-carb docking pose superimposes very much over the crystal structure binding pose.
+This shows that Chi intrinsic energy function introduced in vina-carb produces accurate results compared to Vina.
 However the 3rd docking pose of very accurate but the scoring function failed to rank this pose as the top ranking pose.
 Suppose if we did not know how LeY binds to Fab, we would never that docking results by vina are not correct.
-Therefore, for the cases where the dockind protocol cannot be validadated by reproducing the crystal structures of the some ligands, it is advised to analyzed a number of top scoring poses carefully and instead relying on the just top scoring pose.
+Therefore, for the cases where the docking protocol cannot be validated by reproducing the crystal structures of some ligands, it is advised to analyze many top scoring poses carefully instead of relying on the just top scoring pose.

 ## 6. Flexible receptor docking

-Change direcotory to lex_rec and repeat the calculations as for rigid receptor docking.
+Change directory to lex_rec and repeat the calculations for rigid receptor docking.
 ```
 $ cd ~/practice/flex_rec
 $ ls -l